 To “deny yourself” doesn’t mean to “deprive” yourself of things you want.
-It’s not an act of the will to resist temptation or deny yourself things you desire.
+Denying yourself is not an act of the will to resist temptation or refuse to go after the things you desire.
 That is self-control which is a fruit of the Spirit.
 (Galatians 5:22) Self-denial is a spiritual discipline that must be developed within your soul, not within your flesh.
 “For what will it profit a man if he gains the whole world and loses his own soul?
 Or what shall a man give in exchange for his soul?”
 Jesus said in Matthew 16:26.

-You might gain the world when you define and identify yourself according to the world’s standards, but you will lose your soul.
-What does that mean?
-If you try to define yourself rather than deny yourself, you are walking away from what God has called you to be, who God has called you to be and you’ll lose sight of why you need a Savior.
+Denying yourself doesn’t mean depriving yourself.
+First, you have to identify who you are.
+The world wants you to self-identify, but you have a God-given identity and a unique calling!
+You might gain the world when you define and identify yourself according to the world’s standards, but you will lose your soul, as Jesus said.
+(Mark 8:36) That means if you try to define yourself rather than deny yourself, you are walking away from what God has called you to be, who God has called you to be and you’ll lose sight of why you need a Savior.
 Jesus noted in Matthew 16 that if you truly want to follow Him, you must deny yourself – first – before you do anything else.

 The journey of your life must be on the road of faith, which means even when you don’t feel it, you still believe it.
-(2 Corinthians 5:7) Even when you feel the definitions creeping back into your soul – addict, abuser, abortion, cheater, divorced, criminal, mean, idiot, ugly, stupid, retarded, worthless, useless, fat, lazy, selfish, gay, bitter, alone, depressed, unworthy and more… you must lift your soul to the Lord in prayer and in worship and deny yourself.
+(2 Corinthians 5:7) Even when you feel the old self definitions creeping back into your soul – addict, abuser, abortion, cheater, divorced, criminal, mean, idiot, ugly, stupid, retarded, worthless, useless, fat, lazy, selfish, gay, bitter, alone, depressed, unworthy and more… you must lift your soul to the Lord in prayer and in worship and deny yourself.
 This is the very reason why Paul wrote, “I am crucified with Christ: nevertheless I live; yet not I, but Christ lives in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”
 (Galatians 2:20) If you truly want to follow Jesus, you must first deny yourself.